Rhode Island Jewish Historical Association

 Providence Passover Journal

-Alter Boyman, along with Henry Burt and Morris Beeber, was the driving force behind this extra seder.
-Held in private homes, and with some support from the Rhode Island Jewish Federation, this seder was not for religious purposes, but for entertainment – songs, speakers and fellowship.
-Speeches were made about farms and life in Israel, and those assembled gave support to Histadruth, an Israeli trade union established in the 1920s.
+Alter Boyman, along with Henry Burt and Morris Beeber, was the driving force behind the Third Seder.
+They thought that this third night would be good, since the first two nights were probably celebrated with family and friends.
+This special Seder was not for religious purposes, but a time for entertainment – songs, speakers and fellowship.
+Speeches were made about the farms and life in Israel.
+Some support for this Seder came from the Rhode Island Jewish Federation.

 Volume 3 1929